highmic/leaflet-challenge/README.md

 Include popups that provide additional information about the fault when a fault-line is clicked.

-The JavaScript code solution for level one is level2.js
+The JavaScript code solution for level 2 is level2.js